Advanced piece settings in call creation

 • Art or Booth: Unchecked

-Result: Artists can upload video files up to 500 MB or provide links to Vimeo/YouTube.
+Result: Artists can upload video files up to 50 MB or provide links to Vimeo/YouTube.
+For larger video files, contact support.

 Troubleshooting

-"Artists can't upload files even though I set file types" - Check that "File Upload Requirement" is set to "Required" or "Optional" (not "Either file upload or web page link" if you want uploads) - Verify that at least one file type is selected in the main Upload Settings - Check that file sizes aren't too large (Maximum File Size)
+"Artists can't upload files even though I set file types" - Check that "File Upload Requirement" is set to "Required" or "Optional" (not "Either file upload or web page link" if you want uploads) - Verify that at least one file type is selected in the main Piece Requirements - Check that file sizes aren't too large (Maximum File Size)

-"Artists' images are too small/low quality" - Increase "Minimum Pixel Width" to 1920 or 3000 pixels - Consider increasing "Maximum File Size" if artists are compressing too much - Add instructions in your call description about image quality requirements
+"Artists' images are too small/low quality" - Increase "Minimum Pixel Width" to 1920 or 3000 pixels - Add instructions in your call description about image quality requirements

 "Artists can't add additional views" - Check "Allow Additional Piece Views?"—it might be set to "No" - Verify the limit (1-5) is sufficient for your needs - Remember: additional views count toward the "Maximum Pieces" limit